TOILmodular/GHOST_IN_THE_MACHINE/README.md

 Explaining the function of each knob is not really helpful, which will only be understandable, as soon as the central push button and the CHAOS input will be explained further below.
 At the moment, I will only give two hints:

-- The knobs located around the module outputs on both the left and right side are realted to internal delay units and only influencing the corresponding outputs.
+- The knobs located around the module outputs on both the left and right side are related to internal delay units and only influencing the corresponding outputs.
 - The lowest knob at the front panel center is controlling the level of both outputs.

 ### The Switches